 An over-stimulated baby tries to look away.
 He might cry and will get calmer just by being placed in a calmer spot.

 For example, if you are out in a shopping mall or at a dinner with lots of people, the sights and sounds can become too much after a while.
-Put your baby down in his stroller or take him to a calm room and just hold him for a while and he'll be much calmer.
+Put your baby down in his or her stroller or take him or her to a calm room and just hold your baby for a while.

 If your baby is angry, you’ll probably know.
 Many babies scream, wave their arms, kick their legs and cry hard.

 Teething, tummy pain, a sore throat, tipping over from sitting on the floor etc etc. will of course make your baby cry too.